kiranmai14/DATA-ANALYTICS-AN-OVERVIEW-OF-DIFFERENT-TECHNIQUES/Attributed Oriented Induction and BUC/readme.md

 Output: Charactersistic rules describing the realtion between various attributes present in the dataset.

 ## Bottom up Cube:
-Converted population-gdp income census data to datacube using BUC that can be used for further analysis in data ware house.
+Converted population-gdp income census data to datacube using BUC that can be used for further analysis in data warehouse.

 Input: It contains information about gdp-percaptia, population of different age groups and HDI of different countries.<br/>